 Editorials and Announcements

-- We are pleased to announce that Jian Pei, professor of computing science in the School of Computing Science at Simon Fraser University in Canada, is the new Editor in Chief of IEEE Transactions on Knowledge and Data Engineering starting in 2013.
-He was previously the Associate Editor in Chief of TKDE.
+- We are pleased to announce that Xuemin Lin, a Scientia Professor in the School of Computer Science and Engineering at the University of New South Wales, Australia, has been named the new Editor-in-Chief of the IEEE Transactions on Knowledge and Data Engineering starting in 2017.

-- Special Section on Keyword Search on Structured Data (Dec 2011)
+- Special Section on the International Conference on Data Engineering (February 2016)

 Access recently published TKDE articles

 Subscribe to the RSS feed of recently published TKDE content

 Sign up for e-mail notifications through IEEE Xplore Content Alerts